coditori/highly-skilled-job-offers/README.md

 Make some connections (in Linkedin or other platforms) with recruiters in the country you wanna move to.
 #### Apply online
 You can find Job Applications through Linkedin or other platforms or just go to the company career page and apply there.
-# Code Tutorials, Examples, and Best Practices.
-These projects usually are a simple Enterprise combination of existing technologies.
-The following sample applications are provided:
 <table>
 <thead>
 <tr>